-- Residential Energy Services Network Home Energy Rater
+• Residential Energy Services Network Home Energy Rater; or

-The report must reflect one of the above credentials by the rater/assessor.
+The report must reflect one of the above professional credentials by the rater/assessor.

-On newly constructed housing, the home energy report must identify improvements that are over and above the greater of:
+On newly constructed housing, the home energy report must identify improvements that are over and above the greater of the following:

-- the requirements of the 2006 IECC, or a successor energy code standard that has been adopted by HUD for its MPS, pursuant to 42 U.S.C. § 12709; or
+• the requirements of the latest energy code standard that has been adopted by HUD through a Federal Register notice; or

 The lender must obtain a copy of the home energy report not greater than 120 Days old.